StudioNAND/core-js/packages/ada-page-utils/readme.md

 # @studionand/ada-page-utils

+composition based filter and sorting utils for ada-pages

-This package provides commonly used filter and sorting methods which can be applied to the result of
+This package provides provides filter and sorting methods which can be applied to the result of

 ```javascript
 const pages = api.pages.getPages({